 R elease – In the second Power-Step of premarital counseling I will meet individually with each partner to address the personal emotional baggage that each partner brought into the relationship.
 Here we will use advanced mind-technology of Neuro-Linguistic-Programming (NLP) and elements of light hypnotherapy to create rapid and profound shift in your experience.
 Both NLP and hypnotherapy are tools to release the old emotional baggage of unresolved negative emotions and limiting beliefs, and clear the path toward the relationship your desire.

 C o-Creation – The third Power-Step of premarital counseling is experienced by the couple together and here we mitigate the differences and challenges that were created within the relationship itself, as well as rectify any gaps in couple’s expectations and assumptions about married life and family.
 During this step we create a shared vision of your ideal relationship and set you on the path of joy, purpose and fulfillment.

-Marriage is one of the defining moments of our life.
-We want to bring our best self and to be the spouse we want to be for our beloved.
+Marriage is one of the defining moments in our life.
+We want to bring our best self to our beloved.
 Life shared with the person we chose as our soulmate is supposed to be filled with joy.
 Premarital counseling makes it easier to create the shared life you both desire.
 Marriage can be a wonderful source of happiness and fulfillment and it is our responsibility to create our life the way we want it to be.
 I am here to help you do that.
-When you are getting ready for the big day, give me a call and let’s chat about how premarital counseling can improve the quality of your union.
+When you are getting ready for the big day, give me a call and let’s chat about how premarital counseling can even further improve the quality of your union.